-Students in the Manufacturing program will gain broad exposure to foundational engineering disciplines, and training across a range of major manufacturing processes and platforms, and instruction in production management and modern manufacturing practices, including newly emerging practices in digital modelling, virtual machining, additive manufacturing and composites.
+Students in the Manufacturing Engineering program will take courses in mechanical and materials engineering, electrical and computer engineering, and specifically designed manufacturing engineering courses, including manufacturing processes, production systems management, and industrial automation.
+They will receive training across a range of major manufacturing processes and platforms, and instruction in production management and modern manufacturing practices, including newly emerging practices in digital modeling, virtual machining, additive manufacturing and composites.

 With an emphasis on project-based team learning, students will explore how robotics, artificial intelligence, and autonomous systems are transforming the manufacturing industry.